raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Blue" value="#0000ff"/>
     </LMTableView>

 The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
 It is used to associate an optional value with a cell, such as the color values shown in the previous example.
+MarkupKit also adds a boolean `checked` property to `UITableViewCell` which, when set, causes a checkmark to appear in the corresponding row.

-Selection state is managed via several methods MarkupKit adds to the `UITableView` class whose behavior is provided by `LMTableView`.
-This is discussed in more detail later.
+Selection state is managed via several methods that `LMTableView` inherits from the MarkupKit extensions to `UITableView`.
+These methods are added to `UITableView` primarily so casting is not required when using an `LMTableView` instance with `UITableViewController`; however, they can also be used by other custom `UITableView` subclasses:

+    - (NSString *)nameForSection:(NSInteger)section;
+    - (NSInteger)sectionWithName:(NSString *)name;
+    - (NSInteger)rowForCellWithValue:(id)value inSection:(NSInteger)section;
+    - (NSInteger)rowForCheckedCellInSection:(NSInteger)section

+The first method, `nameForSection:`, returns the name that is associated with a given section.
+The default implementation of this method returns `nil`.
+However, it is overridden by `LMTableView` to return the name of the given section, when set.

+The second method, `sectionWithName:`, returns the index of a named section.
+The third and fourth methods, `rowForCellWithValue:inSection:` and `rowForCheckedCellInSection:`, return the index of a row within a given section whose cell has the given value or checked state, respectively.

 Note that, in order to support the static declaration of content, `LMTableView` acts as its own data source and delegate.
 However, an application-specific delegate may still be set on an `LMTableView` instance to handle row selection events. `LMTableView` propagates the following `UITableViewDelegate` calls to the custom delegate: